JuPfu/chelona/Readme.md

 - builds an abstract syntax tree
 - resolves prefix declarations
 - transforms each turtle statment into the canonical subject-predicate-object (s-p-o) format
-- unescapes numeric and string escape sequences in string-literal productions (to be done)
+- unescapes numeric and string escape sequences in string-literal productions
-- unescapes numeric escape sequences in Iriref productions (to be done)
+- unescapes numeric escape sequences in Iriref productions

 Installation
 ============